SAF, USAF partner together for Afghanistan evacuation operations

-A Republic of Singapore Air Force A330 Multi-Role Tanker Transport aircraft taxis behind a U.S. Air Force C-17 Globemaster III cargo aircraft after landing on Spangdahlem Air Base, Germany, Aug.
+Members of the Singapore Armed Forces arrived at Spangdahlem Air Base, Germany, late Friday night, Aug.
 27, 2021.

+Their contingent, made up of aircrew, engineers and security forces, will provide additional support to the Afghanistan evacuation operations.

-The RSAF A330 multi-role tanker transport is equipped to provide aerial refuelling, transport and medical configuration capabilities.
-(U.S. Air Force photo by Tech.
-Sgt.
-Maeson L. Elleman)
+The Republic of Singapore Air Force A330 Multi-Role Tanker Transport is equipped to provide aerial refueling, transport and medical configuration capabilities.
+The members of the SAF will support this humanitarian mission alongside the U.S. Air Force to provide a safe and secure passage for these evacuees.

+This is just one demonstration of strong and strategic relationships among partner defense forces.

+The 52nd Fighter Wing is providing support through equipment, manpower and airfield capabilities to both Ramstein Air Base and the 726th Air Mobility Squadron, stationed at Spangdahlem AB.
+This support provides flexible and ready options for the Operation Allies Refuge missions.

 |Date Taken: